matmoroz/elixir-blog/data/blog/day1-elixir-new-datatype.md

 ---
-title: "\"Iron Man\" - Elixir day 1: New datatype in Elixir"
+title: "\"Iron Man\" - Elixir day 1: New datatypes in Elixir"
 date: '2022-05-22'
 tags: ['elixir', 'atom', 'bitstring', 'bits', 'bytes', 'storage']
 draft: false
 summary: 'A new datatype called bitstring used in Elixir to save a contiguous sequence of bits in memory.'
 ---
+# Datatypes
 Elixir uses some new datatypes which aren't defined (but can be used) in a different programming languages.

 # Atoms